 Jack is a 32 year old Hispanic with an extensive criminal and drug use history.
-Jack notes that his father was alcoholic and not home very much during his upbringing. Óf his six siblings, one brother has a heroin problem.
+Jack notes that his father was alcoholic and not home very much during his upbringing. his six siblings, one brother has a heroin problem.
 He estimates that he was on probation as a juvenile more than ten times, with around five probation terms as an adult.
 Jack then went on to serve many county jail terms and five terms with the California Department of Corrections.
-He has typical offense patterns, with crimes including no possession, possession for sales, burglary, arson and weapons offenses.
+He has typical offense with crimes patterns, including possession, possession for sales, burglary, arson weapons offenses.
 Jack was last free on parole four months before he was returned to custody as a parole violator with a drug sales-related new term.
-During this release, Jack worked on a job he found through the Department of Rehabilitation and was initially proud of the success he had found.
+During this release, Jack worked on a job he found through the Department Rehabilitation and was initially proud of the success he had found.

-"When asked to think about the reasons he may have become involved in drug use and sales again, Jack
+"When asked to think about the reasons he may have become involved in drug use and sales again, Jack responds, "I know now that something must be bothering me.
+I didn't know that then but I have learned that here.
+I was dealing but I didn't need the money."

 Jack heard about the Amity RighTurn program when treatment staff met him on the yard.
-Jack states, "What made me think about {volunteering} was that Gary (Amity staff) said that he had been a heroin addict for 27 years and I figured that I wasn't that bad as far as drugs were concerned but had always felt that there was a problem within me.
+Jack states, "What made me think about (volunteering) was that Gary (Amity staff) said that he had been a heroin addict for 27 years and I figured that I wasn't that bad as far as drugs were concerned but had always felt that there was a problem within me.
 I felt that there was something in me that was very wrong.
 I could not explain why I would use the drug.
-I {always thought} I didn't have a problem within me because I can stop it.
+I (always thought) I didn't have a problem within me because I can stop it.
 But why would I always go back to it?
 So when I filled out the application and went for the interview, that is what I told them, that there is something in me that I wanted to understand, to understand what would happen to me.